 11 Investing Books for Your Inner Value Investor

-Dear Chairman: Boardroom Battles and the Rise of Shareholder Activism, by Jeff Gramm: Published in 2016, this engaging book recounts several of the more colorful shareholder efforts to change bad management practices.
-Each chapter is based on an actual letter written by an activist investor, starting with Benjamin Graham’s comparatively genteel pressure on Northern Pipeline to the highly entertaining letter written by Daniel Loeb to Star Gas wondering whether the CEO’s 78-year-old mother belongs on the Board of Directors.
+Dear Chairman: Boardroom Battles and the Rise of Shareholder Activism, by Jeff Gramm: Published in 2016, this engaging text recounts several of the more colorful shareholder efforts to change bad management practices.
+Each chapter is based on an actual letter written by an activist investor, starting with Benjamin Graham’s comparatively genteel pressure at Northern Pipeline to the highly entertaining letter written by Daniel Loeb to Star Gas wondering if the CEO’s 78-year-old mom belongs on the Board of Directors.

 Security Analysis, by Benjamin Graham and David Dodd: One of the most influential books on investing and originally published in 1934, it describes the timeless value investing concepts and methods of Benjamin Graham, the “father of value investing.”
 This read is considered the foundation for Warren Buffett’s success and recent editions include commentary by some of today’s most successful investors.

 The Intelligent Investor, by Benjamin Graham: The subtitle says it all: “The definitive book on value investing.”
 Graham’s classic best seller, this text describes the principles of value investing and applies them to selecting securities.
 It also discusses the concepts of thinking as an owner of a business and the “margin of safety.”
 This is considered by Warren Buffett to be one of the most important reads in all of investing.

 To read more about the investing insights of Benjamin Graham and Warren Buffett, both of whom are cited in this article, we recommend the “Best Warren Buffett Advice: Don’t Be Too Attached to the Outcome,” and “A Short Biography of Benjamin Graham.”
 You can find more content on value investing here.